Read This First

 Prompt 2: Which domains of science are most susceptible to the abandonment of proper science, and what commonly drives its abandonment?

-The central claim is this: Certain domains of science may be more susceptible to deviations from proper scientific methods due to various pressures and the nature of the research.
+In plain terms: Certain domains of science may be more susceptible to deviations from proper scientific methods due to various pressures and the nature of the research.

 The weight loss industry and supplement manufacturers often fund research with a vested interest in promoting specific products.
 This can lead to biased studies and sensationalized claims.